DrJLabs/shop-pbs/docs/wholesale-conversion/storefront-wholesale-tasklist.md

 ## 1H Remove retail promotional features

-- [ ] Remove retail promotional features (Fast Shipping, Regular Sales, Easy Returns, etc.) from the home page.
+- [x] Remove retail promotional features (Fast Shipping, Regular Sales, Easy Returns, etc.) from the home page.
-- [ ] Replace with a newsletter sign-up (or remove entirely if not desired).
+- [x] Replace with a newsletter sign-up (or remove entirely if not desired).
-- Current state: Promotions section remains with four icons describing shipping, sales, returns, and secure checkout.
+- Current state: Retail promo block has been replaced by brand USPs, and the homepage now uses the USP section instead of retail promos.

 **Acceptance Criteria**
 - Retail promo block is removed from the home page.